 Booty Max Vs. Resistance Bands?

-I think that if you could just set up a good resistance band anchor point, for example, using a door anchor like this one then you really don’t need the Booty Max.
+I think that if you could just set up a good resistance band anchor point, for example, using a door anchor like this one from Amazon then you really don’t need the Booty Max.
 Just get yourself a good set of resistance bands and use the door anchor down low, and you can do all the same exercises.

 Plus, if you do it this way, you can get multiple resistance bands of all different grades, so there’s a lot more versatility.

 Related products that might work well for this kind of approach are below, or check out my review of Black Mountain Resistance Bands or my guide to using resistance bands to build your glutes.